commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 Input set by the KERNAL: .X = PS/2 prefix, .A = PS/2 scan code, carry clear if key down and set if key up event.

 Return from a custom handler with RTS.
 The KERNAL will continue handling the scan code according to the values of .X, .A and carry.
-The KERNAL will, however, ignore the scan code if the zero flag is set.
+To remove a keypress, return .A = 0.

 ```
 ;EXAMPLE: A custom handler that prints "A" on Alt key down